ArangoDB-Community/ArangoBnB/README.md

 # ArangoBnB
-This web app is being created to showcase the GeoView functionality of ArangoSearch and to provide an example of ArangoDB being used in a JavaScript stack.
+This web app is being created to showcase the GeoJSON functionality of ArangoSearch and to provide an example of ArangoDB being used in a JavaScript stack.

 To get started:
 * Say hello in the [GitHub Discussions](https://github.com/cw00dw0rd/ArangoBnB/discussions)